COVID-19 Vaccine Information

 There is no out-of-pocket cost for COVID-19 vaccination.
 You will be asked to provide your insurance card so we can charge an administration fee.
 If you are uninsured or your insurance does not reimburse for the administration fee, you will not be billed.

-We recommend you stay for 15-30 minutes after receiving the vaccine.
+We recommend you stay for 15-30 minutes after receiving the vaccine depending on your medical history.

 Side effects are mild, temporary, and normal signs that your body is building protections.
 You may experience pain and swelling in the arm of the injection.
 Throughout the rest of your body you may experience fever, chills, tiredness, and headache.